-3.16.1.4 The use of stainless steel not meeting the requirements for chemical composition, mechanical properties and/or condition of supply may be permitted after detailed study of steel properties under the conditions, for which the steel is intended.

-3.16.1.5 Tests of stainless steel for susceptibility to intergranular, through, crevice and pitting corrosion as well as metallographic examination, α -phase determination, etc shall be carried out according to the procedures given in the standards recognized by the Register.

-3.16.1.6 Chemical composition and mechanical properties.
+- 3.16.1.4 The use of stainless steel not meeting the requirements for chemical composition, mechanical properties and/or condition of supply may be permitted after detailed study of steel properties under the conditions, for which the steel is intended. - 3.16.1.5 Tests of stainless steel for susceptibility to intergranular, through, crevice and pitting corrosion as well as metallographic examination, α -phase determination, etc shall be carried out according to the procedures given in the RS-agreed standards. - 3.16.1.6 Chemical composition and mechanical properties.

-Chemical composition and mechanical properties of semi-finished products of stainless steel as well as steel resistance to environmental effects shall meet the requirements of this Part of the Rules and also the requirements of national and international standards or other special documents recognized by the Register.
+Chemical composition and mechanical properties of semi-finished products of stainless steel as well as steel resistance to environmental effects shall meet the requirements of this Part of the Rules and also the requirements of RS-agreed national and international standards or other RS-agreed special documents.